This article was updated December 7, 2020, to reflect new information from the CDC.

 - Your mask should have multiple layers but allow you to breathe without restriction.

 - Machine wash and dry your mask routinely.
+Use the warmest water recommended for the fabric and dry on high heat.

 - Do not touch your eyes, nose or mouth when removing your mask.